tacoinfra/kiln/README.md

 You can remove the old image and container safely.
 They do not store any data.

+# System Requirements

+**Disk:** The monitor uses PostgreSQL for *all* storage.
+The entire database typically uses about 1-2GB.

+**Memory:** Idle memory usage is typically under 1GB.
+When initializing history (usually right after start-up) memory can spike to about 3GB for a short time.

+**CPU:** Running with at least 2 cores is recommended.

 # Building the Monitor from Source